RAG4J/devoxx-2025-assignments/assignments/step_7_oauth_security.md

 ```

-Now add the config so autoconfiguration is disable for webflux
+Now add the config so autoconfiguration is disable for webflux, do this is the application.yml of the web-app:
 ```yaml
 spring:
   autoconfigure: